ryangregson01/L4-dissertation/timelog.md

 ### 2 Mar 2023
 * *2 hours* Read through all of the dissertation so far, making corrections if necessary.
 Sent these first sections to Kevin.
+* *1 hour* Wrote a very rough bullet point list of what I want to include in my design and implementation sections of the dissertation.

+### 3 Mar 2023
+* *0.5 hours* Meeting with Kevin.
+* *0.5 hours* Wrote up minutes after meeting.
+* *1.5 hours* Wrote further detail for design section.
+* *2 hours* Moved PSSM translation to a 2D matrix and data leakage prevention from MMSeqs2 clustering results to my data processing Notebook.
+This will make easier to maintain code that all of the different neural network architectures will use.

+### 4 Mar 2023
+* *2 hours* Finished adding further detail to bullet points for design section (still bullet format).
+* *1 hour* Moved one-hot encoding of the sequences to the data processing Notebook.
+I think this will improve maintenance between Notebooks.
+* *1 hour* Updated 1D CNN Notebook dataset class.
+This makes use of pre-processed one-hot encoded vectors so that we do not need separate classes for one-hot representations and PSSM representations as the get item function was different using already created PSSMs.
+* *1 hour* Expanded on bullet points for implementation section.

+### 5 Mar 2023
+* *3 hours* Wrote up design sections for data pre-processing and training the neural networks.